Bachelor of Biomedicine (Honours) at the Melbourne Dental School

 - In some cases, supervisors may be willing to offer you a provisional place in their laboratory (a provisional offer indicates that you have a guaranteed place in the Honours course, providing you satisfy all other entry requirements)

-- Apply online through the Faculty of Medicine, Dentistry and Health Sciences website: http://mdhs-study.unimelb.edu.au/degrees/honours/apply-now#apply-now
+- Apply online through the Faculty of Medicine, Dentistry and Health Sciences website: Bachelor of Biomedicine (Degree with Honours) : How to apply - The University of Melbourne (unimelb.edu.au)

-Students who enrol in the Melbourne Dental School Honours course and have a WAM ≥ 80.0 (or GPA equivalent) will automatically be considered for an MDS Honours Scholarship ($5,000).
+Students who enrol in the Melbourne Dental School Honours course and have a WAM ≥ 80.0 (or GPA equivalent) will automatically be considered for the Noel Arthur Twiss Scholarship ($5,000).
 You will automatically also be considered for scholarships provided by the Faculty of Medicine, Dentistry & Health Sciences.
 Scholarships are awarded on academic merit.

 If you have not already done so, you should familiarise yourself with the structure, entry requirements, fees, and application process for Bachelor of Biomedicine (Honours).